FinalTrigger/Troposphere/README.md

 ###### Note:
 - The app is complete.
 All additional features are to be added such as weather data based on user location via GPS social media info share functionality

+2/7
+#Added when creating bobbydev branch in repo
+Branch bobbydev is Bobby's dev branch